Datapotomus/chaincoin-masternode/README.md

 `chaincoind --daemon`

+See if the daemon is running.

+`chaincoind getinfo`

+If it isn't please once again make sure you change your user and password.

 Run the following command to obtain your public key:

 `chaincoind getaccountaddress 0`

+Write this key down, and save it for later.
+You will use that as the address to send your coins.

 Run this command to obtain your master private key.

 `chaincoind masternode genkey`

 Do note that you you will need this key for the next step.
+Please keep it in a safe place.
+If you lose access to your VM or the hardware you were running on.
+You can use this key to recover your account.
+If you don't have it, and you lose access to your hardware you are screwed.

 Stop the deamon.